 And one of the main ways these cycles spiral into their worst qualities is inconsistency in the language used around data.
 By helping implement and validate a common language, knowledge graphs are “whiteboard-friendly.”
 They allow discrete teams to coordinate in the same room or over Zoom calls to collaboratively discuss needs and scope development projects.

 Platforms that help organizations build and maintain collaborative knowledge graphs often come with integrations for event-driven architectures.
 The knowledge graph can react and respond to events, ingesting data from any number of sources, transforming it in real-time using natural language processing (NLP), or trigger dynamic indexing and search processes.
 Developers already put hard work into their automation and can now extend that into knowledge work.

 Developers can focus on higher-value API implementations with simplified fundamentals and self-serve processes.
-In GraphGrid CDP, these are called Showmes—dynamic APIs that return targeted results of graph data.
+In GraphGrid, these are called Showmes—dynamic APIs that return targeted results of graph data.
 Showmes are queries, written in the Geequel graph query language, that can be tuned and optimized to perform specific tasks that developers know their knowledge worker peers will need regularly.